 We had been producing the clamp type collar, among other things, during World War II for the bombsights and guidance instruments.

 The innards of those instruments were considered very high-tech and hush-hush at that time.
-They were essentially mechanical with lots of precision gearing, differentials, couplings and collars in combination with electrical selsyn motors, resolvers, precision potentiometers and a smattering of electronics.
+They were essentially mechanical with lots of precision gearing, differentials, couplings, and collars in combination with electrical selsyn motors, resolvers, precision potentiometers, and a smattering of electronics.

 Aside from looks, what's so special about Ruland clamp collars?